Finding Your Lost Pet

 - For cats: At dusk, shine a flashlight in bushes, tall plants, and wooded areas to look for the reflection of your cat’s eyes.
 Place a used litter box outside.
 Cats often come home in the early-morning hours when you may be asleep, so using a baby monitor can help you hear them.

-- Put “lost” ads on Craigslist, post on Facebook, put in the newspaper(s), and post on pet-related sites.
-Include your pet’s appearance, breed, sex, age, and date lost, as well as your contact information and a good photo.
-Don’t forget to read the “found” listings, too.
+- Post a “found pet” listing on social media, online lost and found sites, and in the local newspaper.
+Include the pet’s appearance, breed, sex, age, and date found, as well as your contact information and a good photo.
+Make sure to read the “lost” postings, too.

 Rochester Dogs Lost and Found